skattoju4/skattoju.github.io/index.md

 ## Learning Exhaust 🚀

 Supposedly the internet is where one documents what one has learned.
-For example many years go an arbritary contribution to the <a href="https://github.com/skattoju/acs">simulation</a> and design of a passive magnetic attitude control system for a cubesat design which won a <a href="https://www.concordia.ca/cunews/encs/2012/10/01/first-place-finish-for-space-concordia-team.html">space craft mission design competition</a>
+For example many years go an arbritary contribution to the <a href="https://github.com/skattoju/acs">simulation</a> and design of a passive magnetic attitude control system for a cubesat design lead to a winning entry at a <a href="https://www.concordia.ca/cunews/encs/2012/10/01/first-place-finish-for-space-concordia-team.html">space craft mission design competition</a>

-With new age federated socials called <a rel="me" href="https://mastodon.social/@skattoju">Mastodon</a> and <a rel="mypixels" href="https://pixelfed.social/i/web/profile/580938769890078559">PixelFed</a>, who needs big tech ?

 ## Zero Emissions Learning

-May be all this talk about learning exhaust is non sense.
-Probably causes the information entropy equivalent of global warming making it harder to descern useful information.
+May be all this talk about learning exhaust is nonsense.
+It probably causes the mis-information equivalent of global warming making it harder to descern useful information on the internet and confusing large language models for generations.
 Or may be not.
-May be ones own brand of self importance is vital to the internet on some thread of its fabric 🤷‍♂️ It all about going green.
+May be ones own brand of self importance is vital to curating knowledge on many threads of its fabric 🤷‍♂️

+## Federated Socials

+With new age federated socials called <a rel="me" href="https://mastodon.social/@skattoju">Mastodon</a> and <a rel="mypixels" href="https://pixelfed.social/i/web/profile/580938769890078559">PixelFed</a>, who needs big tech ?

 ## Editing guidelines

 One can use the [editor on GitHub](https://github.com/skattoju/skattoju.github.io/edit/main/index.md) to maintain and preview the content for skattoju's website in Markdown files.

 Whenever a change is committed to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in skattoju's site, from the content in skattoju's Markdown files.